michaelbironneau/analyst/README.md

 It crashes.

+It is painful to provide PowerQuery with user-defined parameters and even more painful to validate them sensibly.

 It requires installing database clients on users' machines and updating credentials when they inevitably change.

 Even though you can merge multiple queries, it's not as easy to operate on them as it would be using SQL.